aaronmfs/Bank-Account-System/README.md

 ## Contributing

-This is a school project, but suggestions are welcome!
-Feel free to fork it and make it your own.
+This is a school project, Feel free to fork it and make it your own.

 ## License